AVIM for Firefox

 Advanced text controls

-To show you how far AVIM will go to help you type in Vietnamese, here are a couple types of text input controls that no one else supports:
+To show you how far AVIM will go to help you type in Vietnamese, here are a few exotic types of text input controls that other extensions only dream of supporting:

 Microsoft Silverlight textbox: